chiarpavel/ui-navigation/README.md

 2. Add __NavScreen__ components to all the menu screens you want to be able to navigate through.
 3. (_optional_) Add handlers to the NavScreen's events to set up or clean up the screens, useful if a screen's content depends on external state, such as a search results page.
 4. (_optional_) Add one of the NavScreens to your Navigator's _Initial Screen_ field if you have a start-up screen
 5. (_optional_) Add a transition to your Navigator's _Transition_ field.
-There is a SlideTransition included, or you can create your own by extending TransitionBase.
+There are several transitions included, or you can create your own by extending TransitionBase.

 ### Navigation